alexjvr1/Manuscripts/SignaturesofSelection.md

 When gene flow is high, loci are unlikely to become fixed.
 But if gene-flow is low, a new selected allele is much more likely to become fixed in a geographically heterogeneous environment.

+####Pop genetics classic tests for selection/non-neutrality

+1. Lewontin-Krakauer (1973): Fst outlier.
+Tests the observed value of the inter-locus variance of Fst, assuming gene frequency at a locus for each subpopulation is randomly drawn from a given frequency distribution, and that Fst is the same for all loci.

+2. McDonald-Kreitman (1991): the ratio of fixed synonymous vs fixed non-synonymous mutations

 #####Population size changes